 University Park home prices are not only among the most expensive in Texas, but University Park real estate also consistently ranks among the most expensive in America.

-A relatively large number of people in University Park telecommute to their jobs.
-Overall, about 11.44% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 10.60% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 University Park is also a college town, where lots of students live while attending area colleges.
 Because of the high percentage of people living in University Park enrolled in college, University Park has a number of services, amenities and opportunities geared towards the needs and activities of students.